davidvonthenen/graph-rag-guide/OSS_Community_Benchmarks.md

 # Executive Summary

 Retrieval-Augmented Generation (RAG) significantly enhances the accuracy and reliability of Large Language Models (LLMs) by grounding their outputs in verified external data.
-Traditionally, RAG implementations use vector databases, which, despite their strengths, frequently encounter issues such as hallucinations and opacity in reasoning paths, complicating regulatory compliance and governance.
+Traditionally, RAG implementations utilize vector databases, which, despite their strengths, often encounter issues such as hallucinations and opacity in reasoning paths, thereby complicating regulatory compliance and governance.

 In response, Graph-based RAG architectures represent a substantial advancement, explicitly modeling data through structured relationships within graph databases.
 By leveraging clearly defined nodes and edges instead of ambiguous embeddings, graph-based approaches inherently improve transparency, reduce hallucinations, and streamline adherence to governance requirements.